ifm/documentation/PDS/GettingStarted/index_getting_started.md

    ```
 1. Click `Rotate like a vehicle front camera`.
 This orients the coordinate system to match the typical robot coordinate system.
 3. If the camera is mounted horizontally, with the label facing up, you can skip this step.
 Otherwise, select the orientation of the camera when looking at the front of the camera.
 If the camera is tilted, enter the additional rotation parameters.
-4. Set all the translation parameters to zero.
+4. Enter the translation parameters from the fork tines coordinate system to the camera.

 ## PDS with ifmVisionAssistant